This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • Buy X And Y – a customer gets a percentage offer or currency offer on buying two different specific items.

-• GWP – a customer gets a predefined gift along with the purchase of a predefined product.
+• Bundle GWP– a customer gets a predefined gift along with the purchase of a predefined bundled product.
+In the Actions tab, you can configure,

 • Item Shipping Rules – to set up a shipping price offer on an item: